 Shipwrecked!: The True Adventures of a Japanese Boy by Rhoda Blumberg (J 952 BLU)

 This book reads like a fictional adventure story, but it is all true.
 Fourteen year old Manjiro is shipwrecked and survives for months on a desert island before being rescued by American whalers.
-He is exiled from his country and has adventures all around the world before returning to Japan at the age of 26.
-He returns to Japan as part of Commodore Perry's crew, determined to assist in the efforts to create diplomatic relations between the United States and Japan.
+He is exiled from his country and has adventures all around the world before risking his life to return to Japan at the age of 26.

-Mission Control, This is Apollo: The Story of the First Voyages to the Moon by Andrew Chaikin (J 629.45 CHA)
+Mission Control, This is Apollo: The Story of the First Voyages to the Moon by Andrew Chaikin (J 629.45 CHA).
+Illustrated by Alan Bean.

 Can you imagine what it would be like to blast off into space?
 To walk on the moon?
 This book describes some of the most exciting moments in the U.S. space program.
 It is illustrated by Apollo astronaut Alan Bean.